bigshahan/turbo-hipster/_projects/pipettebot/instructions.md

 			<h4>Step 5: Solder wires to perfboard</h4>
 			<p>
 				<li>Break up male headers into threes, and remove center pin.
 Repeat until you have five of these</li>
-				<li>Repeat with female headers</li>
 				<li>Solder corresponding pairs of wires onto each male header</li>
-				<li>Solder other end of header into the perfboard</li>
+				<li>Solder other end of header into the perfboard, referring to the circuit illustration for reference</li>
-				<li>Cut and strip 10 normal gauge wire in 2 foot lengths</li>
-				<li>Solder onto the female headers in pairs</li>
-				<li>Connect to the pins on perfboard</li>
+				<li>These male pins should each have corresponding female pins coming from the breadboard.
+Leave disconnected for now</li>
 			</p>

-			<p class="alert alert-info">The purpose of the male female pins is to allow the pipette to be disconnected if needed from the circuitry.
-In the prototype this was not done so the images do not properly correspond.</p>
 		</div>
 	</div>